davenicholson-xyz/rewind.nvim/README.md

 - **Preview**: File content is automatically previewed
 - **Select**: Press `<Enter>` to restore the selected version
 - **Cancel**: Press `<Esc>` or `<C-c>` to cancel

-## How It Works

-The plugin uses `rewind rollback <filename> -j` to fetch version history and presents it through telescope's picker interface.
-When you select a version, it runs `rewind rollback <filename> -v <version>` to restore the file.

-## License

-MIT